 - Missing a scheduled check-in with your probation officer

 - Missing a mandatory drug and alcohol screening

 - Failing a drug or alcohol screening

 - Not completing a required education or treatment program

 - Not staying current on court-ordered fees, fines, or costs

 - Being detained or charged by the police

 - Associating with known criminals or gang members

 For less serious violations, your probation officer may be amenable to a simple explanation.
-For a more serious violation, such as being arrested for driving while intoxicated or committing another type of crime, having a criminal defense lawyer on your side may help you avoid a potentially dire outcome.
+For a more serious violation, such as being arrested for driving while intoxicated or committing another type of crime, having an Allen criminal defense lawyer on your side may help you avoid a potentially dire outcome.

 Free Consultation for Allen, TX Probation Violation Cases